When Code Crosses Borders: A Security-Centric Study of LLM-based Code Translation: Experimental Setup

 The multi-level review mechanism operates as follows: each translated code sample is independently evaluated by two security researchers.
-Both researchers perform their assessments without knowledge of each other’s conclusions.
-They base their judgments on the annotated information of the source code -— including the presence of vulnerabilities, their locations, and CWE types —- as well as a comparative analysis between the source and translated code, supplemented by their extensive background in security research.
-The researchers are required to provide explicit justifications for their decisions.
-In cases where the two initial evaluators disagree, a third researcher reviews the code, the annotations, and the written reason from both initial reviewers to decide a final result.
+Both researchers perform their assessments without knowledge of each other's conclusions, providing explicit justifications for their decisions.
+In cases where the two initial evaluators disagree, a third researcher reviews the code and annotations to decide a final result.

 Upon completion of all individual assessments, a random sampling validation phase is initiated.
 Specifically, 10\% of the evaluated cases are randomly selected and re-examined by the review team.
 This process serves as an additional quality control measure to verify the accuracy and consistency of the initial evaluations, thereby further enhancing the trustworthiness of the outcomes.